 Yes.
 Although MVOB relies almost entirely on volunteers to carry out our mission, we do have operating expenses that must be covered.
 Financial donations are vital to meeting these costs.
 You can contribute in a number of ways.

 Give While You Shop Kroger Community Rewards.
 You can earn donations for My Very Own Blanket just by shopping at Kroger using your Plus Card.
 Learn how to enroll here.
 MVOB account number: CG546.

-Employer Programs.
-Businesses and corporations offer employee programs to community non-profits when their employees donate funds or volunteer time.
+Employer Programs Businesses and corporations offer employee programs to community non-profits when their employees donate funds or volunteer time.
 Check with your employer to see if you can participate!